 Roman Catholic of Jewish background; master of philosophy turned homeschooling mother of eight.
+Freelance ttranslator, editor, writer, and bookseller.
 Studied at the Thomas More College of Liberal Arts and later at the International Academy of Philosophy in Liechtenstein.
 Happily married to Max Torres; happily settled, God willing, in unexotic Ann Arbor, Michigan after stints in Israel, Rome, Liechtenstein, and Barcelona.
-Ready to emerge from intellectual semi-hibernation with the impending maturity of my littlest boy, who has now attained the ripe old age of four.
+Ready to emerge from intellectual semi-hibernation with the impending maturity of my littlest boy, who has now attained the ripe old age of five.

 Yes, it’s that time of year again.
 Time to gear up for the War Against the War Against Christmas (WAWAC).
 Or...maybe not.
 This is not a condemnation of the good work that many Christians are doing to remind the world at large what Christmas was supposed to be about.
 The world could clearly use a reminder.
 Nor is it a call to evacuate the public square.
 By all means, resist the mindset that contemplates...

 Nov.
 29 at 12:01pm | Comments: 1 | Most recent comment: Nov.
 30 at 2:38pm

 A recent gathering with Jacques Philippe ended with a question-and-answer session.
 One question especially caught my attention.
 I’m certain this participant spoke for large numbers of us.
 How, she wanted to know, are we supposed to reconcile “Accept your failures” with “Be perfect”?
 This conundrum is a stumbling block to many—they’d like to take to heart the encouraging words of people like Fr.
 Jacques and Pope Francis, who...

 Nov.
 21 at 9:51pm | Comments: 0